john-redd/pt-3-heroku-demo/readme.md

 #### Dependencies

 Also make sure that you have installed all dependencies that your application needs to run!
-These probably include at least `express`, `dotenv`, and `cors`.
+These probably include at least `express`, `dotenv`, `cors`, and `heroku`.